Jslsn/Dump/README.md

 Various bash scripts I've created across my time using them, some recreated, some completely random ones.

+## Serverless Functions

+Serverless functions I've made in the past, most will be in AWS SAM.

 ## Next

-There's a few more things I'll need to recreate, some from years back, particularly around my usage of serverless and some Python scripts.
+There's a few more things I'll need to recreate, some from years back, probably some more around my usage of serverless and potentially a Python script.